tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

+If you don't remember anything about this players from last year, I wouldn't blame you.
+They were the epitome of "middle of the pack."

+If you don't remember anything about these players from this year, you're out of your mind.
+But following
 Bunch of firsts.
 Was an interesting journey for a team that not many people thought about to a team that a lot of people began actively hating

-**What would success look like?** No other team in history has ever won every major of the season.
-Winning a TI on top of that would be the perfect icing on the cake, feather in the hat, other idiom here
+**What would success look like?** They already made history by being the first time in Dota 2 history to ever win every major of the season.
+Winning TI on top of that would be the icing on the cake, the feather in the cap, the wideBat of the Quinn.

 **What to spam in Twitch chat when GG are winning?** `VEGAN POWER`